 9 Employers Who Look for a Theology Degree

 It likely comes as no surprise that most churches and religious groups prefer job candidates to hold a bachelor’s or master’s degree in a relevant field.
-However, since a degree in theological studies or ministry implies so many interdisciplinary skills, employers like to see this type of experience on an applicant’s resume.
+However, since a degree in theological studies or ministry implies so many interdisciplinary skills, many different kinds of employers like to see this type of experience on an applicant’s resume.

 See overview: University of San Diego – Master of Theological Studies